LolyxMoon/OraclesAO/README.md

-# AONA - Autonomous Oracles for Networked Aquatic Systems
+# UONA - Autonomous Oracles for Networked Aquatic Systems

 **Water knows.
 The network translates.
-AONA.**
+UONA.**

 ## Overview

-AONA is a front-end scaffold for a DePIN hydrology protocol that transforms aquatic sensor data into liquid onchain assets through autonomous oracles and x402 micropayment streams.
+UONA is a front-end scaffold for a DePIN hydrology protocol that transforms aquatic sensor data into liquid onchain assets through autonomous oracles and x402 micropayment streams.

 ## Design Philosophy